Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist/readme.md

   2. Removed threaded Rim Roller option and converted Rim Rollers from press-fit to set screw style.
   3. Add 608 bearing inner race clearance back into Supports.
   4. Added ~2mm of additional bowden capture in Tensioner_Mounts

+V3 - 8/5/24
+  1. Add pre-gate sensor version of Tensioner Mounts.
+  2. Revised supports to provide spool "guide rail" making the support stiffer and helping keep spools from "derailing" off of the rollers.

 # To DO